Highlight - Template method pattern

 But if the behavior changes we should abstract it and create a method/interface.

-In case of a method - this method is a template method
+In case of a method - this method is a template method.GetData is the template method, note that it’s not public.

 1 | class Info {}; |

-Now the implementors will need to provide how to GetData
+Now the implementors will need to provide how to GetData.

 1 | class DBSource : public Source |